Annoying Orange: Kitchen Carnage

 Annoying Orange: Carnage (formerly Annoying Orange: Kitchen Carnage) is a 2011 casual mobile game developed by Bottle Rocket and published by Eastedge Studios.
 Based on the comedy web series Annoying Orange, players throw various produce items into blenders across a kitchen, earning them points for each successful throw.
 A total score will be calculated when a time limit has been reached.

 Carnage was released for iOS on April 7, 2011.
 The game received mixed reviews from critics, who praised the game for its simple, progressive, and addictive gameplay, however posed concerns over its repetitive use of voice lines and its realistic depiction of violence.
-The game was delisted from the App Store and Google Play Store in October 2023 along with Splatter Up and Skewerz.

 Gameplay

 Annoying Orange: Kitchen Carnage is a casual arcade-style mobile game.
 The objective of Carnage is to throw various produce items across a kitchen and land them in a series of blenders to earn points in a set time limit.
 The number of points earned depends on the path travelled, such that bouncing from a wall will earn more points than a direct route to the blender.
 Rapidly throwing produce into blenders without missing will grant bonus points, and successfully throwing them in blenders fills a "juice meter", which if full, proceeds the player to the next level.

 As each level progresses, more blenders will appear, earning the player a certain number of points depending on the speed of the blender's movement.
 A range hood and cutting board will occasionally be revealed, for which each successful throw earns the player a large number of points and extra time respectively.
 A display of the final score will be shown at the end of the game.